 About the Challenge

 Responding to GBV can provide opportunities for both enhanced environmental action and women’s empowerment, but tackling one issue without addressing the other is unlikely to succeed.
-USAID’s RISE Challenge aims to identify and implement interventions to reduce GBV in environmental programming.
+USAID’s RISE Challenge identifies and implements interventions to reduce GBV in environmental programming.

-This challenge aims to fund organizations to innovatively adapt and implement promising or proven practices that have been used to effectively prevent and respond to GBV in other sectors to environmental programming.
-The challenge will draw insights from other development and humanitarian sectors that have proven or promising practices to address GBV.
+This challenge funds organizations to innovatively adapt and implement promising or proven practices that have been used to effectively prevent and respond to GBV in other sectors to environmental programming.
+The challenge draws insights from other development and humanitarian sectors that have proven or promising practices to address GBV.
 It incentivizes partnerships between environmental organizations, local communities, indigenous peoples organizations, and gender and GBV experts who can help bridge knowledge gaps and work to build an evidence base of effective GBV interventions.

-We also aim to celebrate and spur a broad range of interventions that are sustainable and integrable into USAID and partners’ environmental programming and investments.
-You can view the current winners of the RISE Challenge here.
+We also celebrate and spur a broad range of interventions that are sustainable and integrable into USAID and partners’ environmental programming and investments.
+You can learn about the winners of the RISE Challenge here.

-For winners of this challenge, USAID will feature their interventions, facilitate access to funding and networking opportunities, and provide technical assistance to support the proposed activity in achieving measurable results and impact.
+For winners of the RISE challenge, USAID features their interventions, facilitates access to funding and networking opportunities, and provides technical assistance to support the proposed activity in achieving measurable results and impact.